Skip to content

 remoteclaw hooks enable command-logger

-Runs the configured boot prompt when the gateway starts (after channels start).
+Runs BOOT.md when the gateway starts (after channels start).
 Internal hooks must be enabled for this to run.

 Events: gateway:startup